Read an informative overview of Field Guides Peru Tours covering our seven current itineraries.

 Southeastern Peru is generally acknowledged as the most species-rich birding region on Earth.
-This tour combines three classic reserves on the Rio Tambopata, Posada Amazonas, Tambopata Research Center, and Refugio Amazonas.
+This tour combines three classic lodges on the Rio Tambopata: Posada Amazonas, Tambopata Research Center, and Refugio Amazonas.
 These complementary sites include a whole range of lowland rainforest habitats, from meandering rivers and Hoatzin-lined cochas to varzea, transition, and wonderfully wild terra firme forest.
 Combined, they will produce an astonishing variety of lowland Neotropical birds and mammals.

-From Puerto Maldonado we'll travel about two hours by motorized dugout up the Rio Tambopata to Posada Amazonas, the product of a long relationship between TRC and the native community of Infierno.
-Here we'll bird trails where trumpeters tread, and we?ll climb into the canopy atop a tower from which we've seen both Crested and Harpy eagles.
+From Puerto Maldonado we'll travel about one hour by motorized dugout up the Rio Tambopata to Posada Amazonas, the product of a long relationship between TRC administrators and the native community of Infierno.
+Here we'll bird trails where trumpeters tread, and we'll climb into the canopy atop a tower from which we've seen both Crested and Harpy eagles.
 Experienced Ese'eja Indian guides keep track of the raptors that nest in their reserve and have in the past taken us to active nests without disturbing the birds.
 Here, too, we have access to an old oxbow lake with its resident Horned Screamers, Hoatzins, and Giant Otters, and to wonderful stands of giant bamboo, with virtually all the bamboo specialists, from White-cheeked Tody-Flycatcher to Rufous-headed Woodpecker.

 Download an itinerary, triplist(s), request space, and see more about this tour...

 If you would like a longer birding holiday, some departures of this tour may be combined with: